shootthebit/stb-dropdown/README.md

 You want to slide appear? .slideDown()/.slideUp() go ahead.
 Go on, this is all you.

 ##Dependencies
+We got 1 freaking dependency and it's jQuery.
-jQuery idk which version, I ain't got time to see how far this one goes. probably like jQuery 1.6+ or something.
+I don't know which version, I ain't got time to see how far this one goes.
+Probably like jQuery 1.6+ or something.
 Actually if you find out lemme know.
 I'll update this section.

 ##This is kinda rag-tag you got something more official?